2004 NASCAR Busch Series: Drivers' Championship

 (key) Bold – Pole position awarded by time.
-Italics – Pole position set by 2004 Owner's points. * – Led Laps.
+Italics – Pole position set by 2004 Owner's points. * – Led most laps.

 Rookie of the Year

 19-year-old Kyle Busch easily won Rookie of the Year honors in 2004, as he won five races and finished second in points.
 Runner-up Paul Menard started the year with Andy Petree Racing, then finished the season at Dale Earnhardt, Inc. Clint Bowyer and J. J. Yeley ran partial schedules and had seven and four top-tens, respectively, while Travis Geisler and Stan Boyd ran with teams on limited budgets.
 Last-place-finisher Billy Parker, younger brother of Hank Parker Jr., started the season with the new Rusty Wallace, Inc. team, but was released during the season.